OceanBase Database provides horizontal scaling and data dynamic balancing capabilities for load balancing.

 Partition balancing

-Partition balancing refers to dynamically adjusting the distribution of partitions in tables and partitions to achieve balance in the number of partitions, partition weights, table group weights, and storage space across service nodes, especially when tables and partitions are dynamically changing.
+Partition balancing refers to dynamically adjusting partition distribution when tables and partitions change, so as to balance the number of partitions, partition weights, table group weights, and storage space across service nodes.

 OceanBase Database supports various table types, including non-partitioned tables, partitioned tables, and subpartitioned tables.
 Each type of table has its own balancing strategy.
 To describe the balancing effect more conveniently, OceanBase Database divides different table partitions into balancing groups.
 Within each balancing group, the number of partitions and storage space should be balanced.
 Balancing groups are independent of each other, and the system automatically adjusts the distribution between balancing groups.
 By default, OceanBase Database uses the following partition balancing strategy: